 Shopify Metafields Types

-Shopify metafields are basically categorized based on the places where they can be used such as Products, Variants, Collections, Customers, and Orders.
+Shopify metafields are basically categorized based on the places where they can be used:

 Shopify Product Metafields

 With product metafields, you can build complex page designs to enhance the user interfaces based on the product types.
 The product metafields are used to store additional product information.
 Here, you can define metafields like product specifications, size charts, user manuals, badges, and many more.
 Learn how to customize your store using product metafields.

 Shopify Variant Metafields

-The Shopify variant metafields are used to store additional information related to the product variants such as color swatches, fabric prints, flavors, etc. You can show these metafields on the product page for the selected product variants.
+The Shopify variant metafields are used to store additional information related to the product variants such as variant description, color code, fabric prints, flavors, etc. You can show these metafields on the product page for the selected product variants.
 See how to add Shopify variant metafields in your store in the next section.
 Learn how to customize your store using variant metafields.